lfurtkevicova/gislab-my-notes/docs/terms.rst

 *Client machine*
    machine which runs GIS.lab client system launched from GIS.lab server

+*Client's root*
+   concrete directory on GIS.lab server in which GIS.lab client is installed with a special tool named `debootstrap`; it has almost the same filesystem hierarchy as a standard xubuntu desktop installation with GIS.lab integration changes (and this is what one can see in running GIS.lab client; from this directory is then created GIS.lab client image which is mounted over network as a `client's root partition` during boot process

 *Configuration*
    an arrangement of functional units, often pertains to the choice of hardware, software, firmware, and documentation, it affects system function and performance